 Source: Bernhard Kessler, 2023.

-A large number of people who have developed an interest in the products or services offered by a company, as a result of having been alerted to them through social media posts or Google Ads for example (“Attention”), enter the funnel via the wide opening at the top.
+A large number of people interested in the products or services offered by a company enter the funnel via the wide opening at the top because they have become aware of it, for example, through social media posts or Google Ads (“Attention”).
 In the second phase, detailed product descriptions (SEO), blog articles, a list of the brands on offer, or an attractively designed landing page are among the methods used to arouse the interest of potential customers (“Interest”).
-Interested parties who fail to be persuaded by the content provided, terminate the information process in this phase and leave the funnel.
-As a result, a smaller number of potential customers progress to the next phase, in which personalized newsletter content, informative and entertaining videos, or other interactive tools are used to develop an appetite for the product on offer (“Desire”).
-If interested parties fail to be convinced by the added value of the product at this stage, they too leave the funnel.
-However, if potential customers do develop an appetite for the product in this penultimate phase, they enter the last phase of the funnel.
-By this point, the interested parties will already have extensive knowledge of the product or service that is being offered, and all that remains is to persuade them to make the actual purchase or execute the download (“Action”) (OnlineMarketing.de n.d.-a).
-Remarketing measures or, in many cases, affiliate marketing tools are just some examples of the persuasion tactics that can be used for this purpose.
+Interested parties who cannot be convinced by the content provided terminate the information process in this phase and leave the funnel.
+As a result, a smaller number of potential customers proceed to the next phase, in which personalized newsletter content, informative and entertaining videos, or other interactive tools are used to create a desire for the product on offer (“Desire”).
+If interested parties cannot be convinced by the added value of the product at this stage, they too leave the funnel.
+However, if potential customers do develop a desire for the product in this penultimate phase, they enter the last phase of the funnel.
+By this point, the interested parties will already have extensive knowledge about the product or service on offer, and all that remains is to persuade them to make the actual purchase or execute the download (“Action”) (OnlineMarketing.de n.d.-a).
+Remarketing measures or, in many cases, affiliate marketing tools are just some of the instruments that can be used for this purpose.
 For example, a coupon code affiliate site may be involved when integrating affiliate marketing within the final phase.
-In this case, the interested parties already know what they want and are given the final impetus to complete the purchase by the offer of a discount or free delivery, etc. If affiliate marketing is assigned to the last funnel phase, the company will assume that the final click is pivotal to the transaction, meaning that this touchpoint carries the greatest weight in the conversion (Hassler, 2019, p.
+In this case, the interested parties already know what they want, and the offer of a discount or free delivery, etc., provides the final push needed to complete the product purchase.
+If affiliate marketing is assigned to the last funnel phase, the company will assume that the final click is decisive for the transaction, meaning that this touchpoint carries the greatest weight in the conversion (Hassler, 2019, p.
 434).
 The point at which affiliate marketing or other marketing tools are incorporated into the funnel must be determined by each individual company first, based on their own respective businesses, then configured accordingly and optimized on an ongoing basis.
 There is no universal solution for this

 Remarketing